joshua-simon/welly-coffee-review/README.md

 ## About

-In Wellington, you're never more than 5 minutes away from good espress - so I'm building an app to log my many cafe visits and review the various cafes around town!
+In Wellington, you're never more than 5 minutes away from good espresso - so I'm building an app to log my many cafe visits and review the various cafes around town!

 ## Objectives